everycure-org/matrix/docs/src/matrix/index.md

 ![](../assets/img/e2e_flow_simple.excalidraw.svg)

 ## Automated Release Pipeline (CI / CD)

 ### Testing

 We leverage Github Actions to test and build the pipeline.
 For testing, we leverage a mix of unit and integration tests.
 The integration tests leverage a set of fabricated datasets to test the end-to-end pipeline without the need to access real data.

+Check the `deployments/compose` folder for details on how we test our pipeline.

 ### Building executables

 We execute our pipeline on Kubernetes.
 For this we build container images with github actions and push them to the artifact registry of GCP.
-See the
+See the Github actions pipeline for how this is implemented.

 ### License handling